Eva Sandersen: Senior competitions

-Sandersen participated in her first senior competition in 2019, at the 14th Taekwondo European Poomsae Championships in Antalya.
-She became European champion in the women's senior Recognized Poomsae competition (ages 18 to 30).
+Sandersen participated in her first senior competition in 2018, at the World Taekwondo Beach Championships in Rhodes, where she had also competed as a Junior in the Recognized Poomsae competition, and claimed the silver medal in the women's Freestyle Poomsae competition.

+2019, at the European Poomsae Championships in Antalya, she became double-European champion in the women's Recognized Poomsae and freestyle competition.
 In February 2020, Sandersen ruptured an Achilles tendon during a training session and had to take a break from competing for six months.

-At the end of the same year, she won her first major medal on the international stage at the 2020 Online World Taekwondo Poomsae Championships, where she claimed bronze.
+At the end of 2020, she won her first major senior medal on the international stage at the World Poomsae Championships, where she claimed one of the bronze medals of the single-elimination tournament.
 The competition was held online due to the COVID-19 pandemic.

-In 2021, Sandersen won the gold medal in the freestyle category of the women's senior competition (over 17 years of age) at the 15th Taekwondo European Poomsae Championships in Portugal.
+In 2021, Sandersen won two gold medals, in both the traditional poomsae category and the freestyle category of the women's senior competition (over 17 years of age) at the 15th European Poomsae Championships in Seixal.

-At the Goyang 2022 World Taekwondo Poomsae Championships, she became the world champion in the women's Recognized Poomsae senior competition (ages 18 to 30).
+At the Goyang 2022 World Taekwondo Poomsae Championships, she became the world champion in the women's Recognized Poomsae competition (ages 18 to 30), after beating Marjan Salahshouri in the finale.
 Additionally, Sandersen won the bronze medal in the women's Freestyle Poomsae competition.

+Sandersen became European Champion for the third time at the 2023 European Championships in Innsbruck, beating Sweden's Alicia Brännback in the semi-final and Turkish athlete Seyda Nur Yavuz in the final of the Recognized Poomsae competition, with Austria's Anna Schneeberger taking the second bronze medal.
+Additionally, she beat Germany's Leah Lawall in the finale and took first place in the women's freestyle competition for the third time.

+In 2024, she participated in the women's individual freestyle competition at the World Poomsae Championships in Hong Kong, where she placed second behind the defending freestyle world champion Ye Eun Cha from South Korea.
+She also claimed the silver medal in the women's Recognized Poomsae competition behind South Korean athlete Jooyeong Lee.

 Public appearances

 Sandersen participated in the fifth and final season of Danmark Har Talent in November 2019.
 She performed several programs consisting of taekwondo moves combined with stunt elements.
 Sandersen advanced into the finals but missed out on the Top 5, finishing in the 6th to 10th ranking.
+In an interview with German athlete Steven Behn in 2023, she stated that she would like to see Poomsae competitions being included in the Olympic Games.